Getting started with Hopsworks.ai (AWS)#

 this init script must be a bash script starting with #!/usr/bin/env bash

 The cluster will start.
 This will take a few minutes:

-As soon as the cluster has started, you will be able to log in to your new Hopsworks cluster with the username and password provided.
+As soon as the cluster has started, you will be able to log in to your new Hopsworks cluster.
 You will also be able to stop, restart, or terminate the cluster.